 You can see that we got a SyntaxError because Python doesn’t know how to decode ‘\x’ as it doesn’t have any special meaning.

 This error can be avoided if we use a raw string.

 If you think that all the raw strings are valid, then you’re mistaken.
 There can be invalid raw strings.
 For example, a raw string containing only a single backslash is invalid.

 invalidRawA = r"\" ^ SyntaxError: EOL while scanning string literal

 OR these kinds of raw strings are invalid.

 invalidRawB = r"abc\" invalidRawC = r"abc\\\"

-In this example, we have seen how to create a raw string and when to use it, and what is an invalid raw string.
+In this example, we have seen how to create a raw string, when to use it, and what an invalid raw string is.
 That is it for this tutorial.